OpenGrabeso/loctio/README.md

 Users are identified by providing GitHub access token.
 For this purpose a token with no scopes is enough.
 If you want to use notifications (see below), scopes `notifications` and `repo` should be present on the token.

 Tray utility can be downloaded from [releases](https://github.com/OpenGrabeso/loctio/releases).
-Tray launcher exe is at [release tray-256MB](https://github.com/gamatron/im/releases/tag/tray-256MB)

 Notifications
 -------------